shaft49/ensembl-assembly-mapping/python/README.md

 # Description
 This will show you the details arguments that you need to pass.

-    usage: assembly_mapping.py [-h] -c CHROMOSOME -s START -e END
+    usage: assembly_mapping.py [-h] [-s SPECIES] [-a1 ASM_ONE] [-a2 ASM_TWO] -c CHROMOSOME -st START -en END [-f FILE_NAME]

+    help:
+    -h, --help            show this help message and exit

     arguments:

-    -h, --help            show this help message and exit -c CHROMOSOME, --chromosome CHROMOSOME
+    -c CHROMOSOME, --chromosome CHROMOSOME
                             Name of the chromosome [1-22] X Y.
-    -s START, --start START
+    -st START, --start START
                             Start point for that chromosome.
-    -e END, --end END     End point for that chromosome.
+    -en END, --end END    End point for that chromosome.

+    optional arguments;
+    -s SPECIES, --species SPECIES
+                            Species name/alias, default value is human
+    -a1 ASM_ONE, --asm_one ASM_ONE
+                            Version of the input assembly, default value is GRCh38 -a2 ASM_TWO, --asm_two ASM_TWO
+                            Version of the output assembly, default value is GRCh37 -f FILE_NAME, --file_name FILE_NAME
+                            Dumps Json data in the given given file, default file_name is data.json
 # Example:

 You can copy paste the below line in the terminal to see the output.
-You can change the chromosome, start and end.

     python3 assembly_mapping.py --chromosome 10 --start 25000 --end 30000